 Whatever our reasons, and despite initiatives by the government and financial regulators to encourage switching, we are stubbornly steadfast when it comes to bank accounts.
 On the one hand, this means banks have little incentive to up their game, but it also means many of us are losing out on better service, cheaper overdrafts and even cold, hard cash in the form of switching incentives.
 Yes, British banks will pay you to switch to them!

 Once upon a time the main reason for not switching was the stress of missed direct debits and standing orders.
-Today, though, with the seven-day current account switch guarantee, which guarantees a painless switch (or compensation if it goes wrong), there has never been a better time to switch bank accounts.
+Today, though, with the 7-day Current Account Switch Service, which guarantees a painless switch (or compensation if it goes wrong), there has never been a better time to switch bank accounts.

 Switching your bank account has never been easier, but that doesn’t mean you should rush into it – your new account should benefit you financially, at least enhance your lifestyle in some way.
 It’s worth quickly considering the different types of current accounts available in the UK: